aaronsuu/star_luminosity_analysis/README.md

 curve data from different types of stars to understand what affects a star’s brightness and luminosity.
 Overall, the data findings should support the idea that a star’s luminosity curve can be influenced by different stellar properties.

 **2 Background**
-Background: Luminosity Scales are one of the foundations of modern day Astronomy.
+Luminosity Scales are one of the foundations of modern day Astronomy.
 Research on luminosity has been conducted as far back as the 1930s.
 Fortunately, we made massive improvements to our technology over the last 100 years, which means that we have tools such as computers and Python to have a better understanding of the relationship of